Dynamics due to competitive flip cycles in active Potts models: Competition among Three-state Cycles

 \subsubsection{Dynamics in the Absence of Diagonal Flips}

 We consider herein the dynamics under contact interactions ($J=2$) for two three-state cycles [Fig.~\ref{fig:cart0}(a)].
 At low $h$, cyclic changes in homogeneous phases occur via two routes ($s=0\to 1\to 2 \to 0$ and $s=0\to 3\to 2 \to 0$) i.e., the HC mode emerges [the numbers of states $N_s/N\approx 1$ are switched in Fig.~\ref{fig:q4t}(e)].
-At high $h$, the domains of all four states spatially coexist and two types of spiral waves ($s=0\to 1\to 2 \to 0$ and $s=0\to 3\to 2 \to 0$) are steadily formed (W4) [see Fig.~\ref{fig:q4t}(a)--(c)].
-At intermediate $h$, one type of spiral wave is dominantly formed (W3), and the switch to the other type occurs stochastically [the positions of the red diamonds and yellow triangles are switched several times in Fig.~\ref{fig:q4t}(d)].
+At high $h$, the domains of all four states spatially coexist and two types of spiral waves ($s=0\to 1\to 2 \to 0$ and $s=0\to 3\to 2 \to 0$) are steadily formed (W4) [see Fig.~\ref{fig:q4t}(b),(c) and the right two snapshots in Fig.~\ref{fig:q4t}(a)].
+At intermediate $h$, one type of spiral wave is dominantly formed (W3), and the switch to the other type occurs stochastically [the positions of the red diamonds and green triangles are switched several times in Fig.~\ref{fig:q4t}(d)].
 In the spiral waves shown in the left snapshot of Fig.~\ref{fig:q4t}(a) and Movie S1, small domains ($s=1$) often appear due to nucleation, but most of them eventually disappear owing to fluctuations.
 With increasing $h$, the HC and W3 modes begin to coexist temporally, and the ratio of the W3 mode gradually increases at $L=128$.
 Conversely, the switching between two modes does not occur in available simulation periods ($\sim 10^8$) at $L=256$; the HC and W3 modes are obtained when the uniform and random distributions of states are respectively used as initial states for $0.3 \lesssim h \lesssim 0.7$.

 To quantify these dynamic behaviors, we calculate the mean densities of states $\langle N_s\rangle/N$ and the time fractions $p_{\mathrm{phase}}$ of single phases and multiple-phase coexistence (see Fig.~\ref{fig:q4p}).
 The lattice is considered to be covered by a single phase at $N_s/N>0.98$ for $s \in [0,q-1]$, and $n$ phases coexist spatially when $n$ states satisfy $N_s/N>0.02$.
 The ratios of the three- and four-state coexistence phases continuously change with increasing $h$ for both $N=128$ and $256$, as shown in Fig.~\ref{fig:q4p}(c).
 In the temporal coexistence range of the HC and W3 modes at $N=128$, the ratios of the single-state dominant and three-state coexistence phases gradually change, reflecting the time fractions of the two modes.
 Hence, the HC, W3, and W4 modes are considered dominant when the single-state dominant and three- and four-state coexistence phases have the highest fraction $p_{\mathrm{phase}}$, respectively (see the bidirectional arrows at the top of Fig.~\ref{fig:q4p} for $N=256$).